 A common complaint from homeowners, squeaky doors can make a home seem like it’s in worse shape than it actually is (and the fix is extremely simple).
 If you’re planning on selling your home, you should definitely look into this problem.
 If you have any WD-40 in the garage, spraying the hinges will generally solve the squeak.
 If not, try putting some petroleum jelly on the hinges – this DIY home repair has been quieting doors for decades.

 While there are several types of faucets, the most common type is the compression faucet.
 If you’re not sure which type you have, try to find the manufacturer and product number, and run a quick Google search.

 Typically, the problem with leaky compression faucets is that they need new seat washers.
 Take off the cap on the handle, remove the screw, and use a wrench to unscrew the packing nut.
 Next, unscrew the stem and remove the seat washer.
 Coat the new washer with plumber’s grease, then pop the stem out of the packing nut and replace the O-ring, the usual suspect for leaky handles.
 O-rings come in different sizes, so be sure you have the correct size when replacing.
 As you did with the new washer, coat the O-ring in plumber’s grease, and reassemble the faucet.

 For many easy home repairs, baking soda is a great tool at your disposal.
 A stained tub begs to be fixed, and the good news is we’re here to help.
 Take equal parts baking soda and lemon juice, and combine them into a paste.
 Scrub the paste on the part of the tub that is stained, and let it sit for at least 30 minutes.
 Rinse with water and your bathtub will be looking as good as new.

 What DIY home repair projects do you have to share?
-Let us know in the comments section below.
+Tell us about some of your favorite do-it-yourself home repairs in the comments section below.
 And be sure to look to YouTube for any specific examples, it’s a great resource for easy home repairs.